Church Langley take GOLD in Kurling Festival

 Equally, teachers support children in 4 specific areas, through which the prime areas are strengthened and applied.
 The specific areas are:

 During their time in Reception the emphasis is upon ‘learning through play’; children engage in a wealth of adult-directed tasks and child-initiated learning in both the indoor and outdoor learning environments.
 They participate in a wide range of hands-on, practical learning experiences, exploring and experimenting inside and out in all weathers; developing their sense of identity, confidence and autonomy whilst learning to collaborate with others.

 As children enter Year 1 they continue to access a broad and balanced curriculum, but are taught according to the requirements of the National Curriculum according to their developmental ‘readiness’.
 The National Curriculum comprises the following subjects:

-Children in Year 2 continue to access a broad and balanced curriculum consisting of all NC subjects, which will be delivered through topics yet to be agreed.
+Children in Year 2 continue to access a broad and balanced curriculum consisting of all NC subjects plus Re and PSHE.